Disgregation

 In the history of thermodynamics, disgregation is an early formulation of the concept of entropy.
 It was defined in 1862 by Rudolf Clausius as the magnitude of the degree in which the molecules of a body are separated from each other.
+Disgregation was the stepping stone for Clausius to create the mathematical expression for the second law of thermodynamics.
 Clausius modeled the concept on certain passages in French physicist Sadi Carnot's 1824 paper On the Motive Power of Fire which characterized the transformations of working substances (particles of a thermodynamic system) of an engine cycle, namely "mode of aggregation".
 The concept was later extended by Clausius in 1865 in the formulation of entropy, and in Ludwig Boltzmann's 1870s developments including the diversities of the motions of the microscopic constituents of matter, described in terms of order and disorder.
 In 1949, Edward Armand Guggenheim developed the concept of energy dispersal.
 The terms disgregation and dispersal are near in meaning.

 Historical context

 In 1824, French physicist Sadi Carnot assumed that heat, like a substance, cannot be diminished in quantity and that it cannot increase.
-Specifically, he states that in a complete engine cycle ‘that when a body has experienced any changes, and when after a certain number of transformations it returns to precisely its original state, that is, to that state considered in respect to density, to temperature, to mode of aggregation, let us suppose, I say that this body is found to contain the same quantity of heat that it contained at first, or else that the quantities of heat absorbed or set free in these different transformations are exactly compensated.’
-Furthermore, he states that ‘this fact has never been called into question’ and ‘to deny this would overthrow the whole theory of heat to which it serves as a basis.’
-This famous sentence, which Clausius spent fifteen years thinking about, marks the start of thermodynamics and signals the slow transition from the older caloric theory to the newer kinetic theory, in which heat is a type of energy in transit.
+Specifically, he states that in a complete engine cycle "that when a body has experienced any changes, and when after a certain number of transformations it returns to precisely its original state, that is, to that state considered in respect to density, to temperature, to mode of aggregation, let us suppose, I say that this body is found to contain the same quantity of heat that it contained at first, or else that the quantities of heat absorbed or set free in these different transformations are exactly compensated."
+Furthermore, he states that "this fact has never been called into question" and "to deny this would overthrow the whole theory of heat to which it serves as a basis."
+This famous sentence, which Carnot spent fifteen years thinking about, marks the start of thermodynamics and signals the slow transition from the older caloric theory to the newer kinetic theory, in which heat is a type of energy in transit.

 In 1862, Clausius defined what is now known as entropy or the energetic effects related to irreversibility as the “equivalence-values of transformations” in a thermodynamic cycle.
 Clausius then signifies the difference between “reversible” (ideal) and “irreversible” (real) processes: